 Down here, many people don’t have the money for organic, grain-free, non-GMO kibble.
-They don’t have the money for a collar and leash.
+Heck, many don’t have the money for a collar and leash.

 Us expats can sometimes be a little too quick to judge.

 It’s no coincidence that southern and eastern Europe is poorer than northern Europe.
 People – to be frank – have enough shit to deal with without worrying about the welfare of dogs.

 As a dog-lover who spoils my own dogs rotten, I get this.
 I dislike it, but I understand.
 But that doesn’t stop me from being as judgemental as anyone else about animal welfare in Costa Rica either.
 I won’t lie – I’m a little too quick to judge as well.

 But things are getting better for dogs in Costa Rica.

 In upscale neighborhoods of San Jose, you will find plenty of places selling high-quality food and offering various dog grooming services.
-And expats aren’t the only people using these places.
+And gringo expats like me aren’t the only people using these places.

 There have also been advances in animal cruelty awareness, with a significant law passing back in 2017 that, among other things, finally criminalized cruelty to animals.

 If you’re a dog owner moving to Costa Rica, you’re not – at least I hope not – going to dump your pet and jump on an airplane.
 You will bring your dog down with you.